 MRC Biostatistics Unit Seminar Series

 Seminars at the BSU are aimed at a general scientific audience and open to individuals throughout Cambridge.
-If you are not at the BSU and wish to attend a BSU seminar, please contact Shaun Seaman or Alison Quenault.
+If you are not at the BSU and wish to attend a BSU seminar, please contact Paul Kirk or Alison Quenault.

 Seminars take place at the Large or Small Seminar Rooms, 1st Floor, Cambridge Institute of Public Health (CIPH), University Forvie Site, Robinson Way, Cambridge CB2 0SR.
 Please notice that start and finish hours may vary.
 Tea and coffee are served afterwards.